 With a reputation as the city's foodie hub, NoMa's restaurant scene radiates out from Union Market, a restored mid-century food hall.
 You can find all of the usual chain hotels here, or more eclectic accommodations through any of the online room-sharing marketplaces.

 The area's history blends with the modern landscape in some of the neighborhood's most notable landmarks.

 NoMa Parks and Greenspace

 The DC government dedicated $50 million for the development of parks, playgrounds, and greenspace to enhance this rapidly growing area.
-Administered through the NoMA Parks Foundation, planned projects aim to make the area more appealing for pedestrians and bicyclists and to provide seating and picnic spaces, outdoor fitness facilities, gathering space for events, playgrounds, community dog parks and art installations.
-Proposed parks include the following:
+Administered through the NoMA Parks Foundation, planned projects aim to make the area more appealing for pedestrians and bicyclists, and provide seating and picnic spaces, outdoor fitness facilities, gathering space for events, playgrounds, community dog parks, and art installations.

-L Street Plaza, called "NoMa's town square," is envisioned as a gathering area for festivals, exhibits, and outdoor dining and set up as a pedestrian street can be closed to traffic to support larger events.
+- L Street Plaza, called "NoMa's town square," is envisioned as a gathering area for festivals, exhibits, and outdoor dining and set up as a pedestrian street that can be closed to traffic to support larger events.
 Construction should conclude on the park by mid-2018.

 1850: Working-class Irish immigrants called this agrarian area “Swampoodle” because of the overflowing banks of Tiber Creek, which now runs beneath North Capitol Street.

 1862: The Government Printing Office printed 15,000 copies of the Emancipation Proclamation for the War Department, which were distributed to troops and diplomats worldwide.